Images

 Linux Images from Providers

-Images built for x86_64 or amd64 architecture in RAW format can be used directly as the source of data import.
-For images in other formats, you can use the open source tool qemu-img to convert the root disk to RAW format, e.g.
+Images built for the x86_64 / amd64 architecture in RAW format can be imported directly as disks.
+For images in other formats, the open source tool qemu-img can convert them to RAW format:

 qemu-img convert -f qcow2 -O raw jammy-server-cloudimg-amd64.img jammy-server-cloudimg-amd64.raw